-CCTV

-CCTV is used in St. Mary's Diocesan School for the purpose of crime-prevention, the prevention of anti-social behaviour, the prevention of bullying, for the safety of our staff and students and for the protection of St. Mary's Diocesan School and its property.
-Please refer to our CCTV policy for further details, available upon request.

-Student Cars, Motorised/Electric Scooters and Bikes
+- CCTV - CCTV is used in St. Mary's Diocesan School for the purpose of crime-prevention, the prevention of anti-social behaviour, the prevention of bullying, for the safety of our staff and students and for the protection of St. Mary's Diocesan School and its property.
+Please refer to our CCTV policy for further details, available upon request. - Student Cars, Motorised/Electric Scooters and Bikes

 - There is no parking available to students on our campus.
-Parking is reserved for staff, parents and visitors to the school. - All motorised/ electric scooters and bikes are strictly prohibited from the school grounds.
+Parking is reserved for staff, parents and visitors to the school. - No motorised/ electric scooters/ electric bikes or bikes are to be driven on the school grounds.
 This is a health and safety issue and must be adhered to.